 08 of 08

-There's really no need to segregate your Thanksgiving desserts.
-This gluten-free pumpkin pie contains all of the flavor and flakiness of a conventional version, so your gluten-free guests can dig in without fear, and everyone else can just enjoy a classic finale to the holiday meal.
+There's no need to segregate your Thanksgiving desserts.
+This gluten-free pumpkin pie contains all of the flavor and flakiness of a conventional version, so your gluten-free guests can dig in without fear, and everyone else can enjoy a classic finale to the holiday meal.

 But pumpkin pies aren't just for Thanksgiving; the sweet and spicy flavor makes a great finale for grilled chicken or fish at any time of the year.